 For example, for low to mid salinity levels, API customer service suggested using freshwater test kits for brackish tanks as the salt water colors do not show the correct readings as the freshwater color cards do.

 However, if salinity is more than 1.015 SG (or 20 ppt) then the salinity test kit can be more precise.

 If you have a freshwater aquarium and fancy a new challenge — consider keeping a brackish water aquarium.
 This aquarium setup offers a unique environment suitable for animal and plant species with a reasonable degree of salt tolerance.

-We hope this guide provides you with all the vital information required to successfully set up and maintain a brackish water aquarium in your home or office.
+I hope this guide provides you with all the vital information required to successfully set up and maintain a brackish water aquarium in your home or office.